Pirenidae

-Pirenidae is a family of chalcidoid wasps.
+Pirenidae is a family of chalcidoid wasps with a cosmopolitan distribution.
 It was formerly treated as a subfamily within the family Pteromalidae but is now recognized as a distinct family.
+Members of the family are parasitioid or hyperparasitoid with hosts including Braconidae, Cecidomyiidae, and Coccoidea.

+Description

+Bodies are 1-2mm long and weakly sclerotized and superficially sculptured.
+Colors include yellowish, brown, black, and blue metallic.Antenna have a reduced number of flagellomeres.

 Genera

 The subfamilies and genera of Pirenidae include the following: